-- 1. Put forward additional measures, notably in the building and transport sectors, to cost-effectively reduce the significant projected gap to its 2030 greenhouse gas target for sectors not covered by the EU emissions trading system of -30 % compared to 2005. - 2.
-Put forward, as Ireland's contribution to the Union's 2030 target for renewable energy, a share of renewable energy of at least 31% as indicated by the formula in Annex II under Regulation (EU) 2018/1999.
+- 2. Increase the level of ambition for 2030 to a renewable energy share of at least 51% as Finland's contribution to the Union's 2030 target for renewable energy, as indicated by the formula in Annex II under Regulation (EU) 2018/1999.
 Include an indicative trajectory in the final integrated national energy and climate plan that reaches all the reference points pursuant to Article 4(a)(2) of Regulation (EU) 2018/1999 in accordance with that share, in view of the need to increase the level of efforts for reaching this target collectively.
-Put forward detailed and quantified policies and measures that are in line with the obligations laid down in Directive (EU) 2018/2001 of the European Parliament and Council8, to enable a timely and cost-effective achievement of this contribution.
-Ensure that the renewable energy target for 2020 set in Annex I of Directive 2009/28/EC of the European Parliament and of the Council9 is fully met and maintained as a baseline from 2021 onwards, and explain how it intends to meet and maintain such baseline share.
-Put forward trajectories and corresponding measures in the heating and cooling sector and the transport sector to meet the indicative target included in Article 23 of Directive (EU) 2018/2001 and the transport target in Article 25 of Directive (EU) 2018/2001.
-Put in place measures to overcome administrative burden and detailed information on measures on the enabling frameworks for renewable self-consumption and renewable energy communities, in line with Articles 21 and 22 of Directive (EU) 2018/2001. - 3.
-Substantially increase its energy efficiency ambition by lowering the level of both final and primary energy consumption in absolute terms in view of the need to increase the level of efforts to reach the Union's 2030 energy efficiency target.
-Support this with policies and measures that would deliver additional energy savings by 2030.
-Express the final contribution as a specific value for both primary and final energy consumption.
-Detail the underlying methodology to estimate energy savings.
-An indication of required investments to implement energy efficiency policies is also needed. - 4.
-Specify the measures supporting the energy security objectives on diversification and reduction of energy dependency in particular in the gas and oil sector in light of uncertainties related to the withdrawal of the United Kingdom from the European Union.
+Put forward detailed and quantified policies and measures that are in line with the obligations laid down in Directive 2018/2001 of the European Parliament and Council, to enable a timely and costeffective achievement of this contribution.
+Provide additional details on the specific measures planned to ensure the long-term sustainability of the use of biomass in the energy sector, given the important contribution of biomass across the Finnish energy mix.
+Provide additional details on the enabling frameworks for renewable selfconsumption and renewable energy communities, in line with Articles 21 and 22 of Directive (EU) 2018/2001. - 3.
+Substantially increase the ambition towards reducing both final and primary energy consumption in 2030 in view of the need to increase the level of efforts to reach the Union's 2030 energy efficiency target.
+Support it with policies and measures that would deliver additional energy savings by 2030.
+Look at the energy savings potential in the residential and industrial sectors and identify the most appropriate measures to address it.
+Assess the reasons behind the expected increase of the gross domestic product (GDP) being accompanied by an increase of energy consumption, and identify specific measures to mitigate such effect. - 4.
+Specify the measures supporting the energy security objectives on diversification and reduction of energy dependency, including measures ensuring flexibility, and the strategy to ensure the long-term supply of nuclear materials and fuel, in particular in the perspective of the development of nuclear generation capacity. - 5.
+Further clarify national objectives and funding targets in research, innovation and competitiveness, specifically related to the Energy Union, to be achieved between now and 2030, so that they are readily measurable and fit for purpose to support the implementation of targets in the other dimensions of the final integrated national energy and climate Plan.
+Underpin such objectives with specific and adequate climate and energy framework, and amending Regulation (EU) No 525/2013 and Decision No 529/2013/EU (OJ L 156, 19.6.2018, p.
+1-25)

-Directive (EU) 2018/2001 of the European Parliament and of the Council of 11 December 2018 on the promotion of the use of energy from renewable sources (OJ L 328, 21.12.2018, p.
+&lt;sup>9 Directive (EU) 2018/2001 of the European Parliament and of the Council of 11 December 2018 on the promotion of the use of energy from renewable sources (OJ L 328, 21.12.2018, p.
 82-209).